CloudM-Migrate/documentation/Migration-Project-Guides/TeamstoTeams.md

 CloudM Migrate can create this application for you.
 Select the **Create Azure AD Delegated Application** button to create the application.
 Once the application has been created successfully a new button will be displayed, select **Consent Delegated Application** to add the specific scopes for delegating permissions to the specified admin account.

+If the Azure AD Application is being created by the <a href="https://bitbucket.org/cloudsols/cloudm-public/src/main/Migrate/PowerShell/CreateAzureADApplication.ps1">CreateAzureADApplication.ps1</a> PowerShell script a second script, <a href="https://bitbucket.org/cloudsols/cloudm-public/src/main/Migrate/PowerShell/CreateAzureADDelegatedApplication.ps1">CreateAzureADDelegatedApplication.ps1</a>, can be used for the Delegate permissions scope.

 ---

 ## Standard Migration